petereon/battleship/TECHDEBT.md

 1. ❌ Fix the configuration for test-lint as it is broken
 1. ⚠ Investigate using a cache for the dependencies
 1. ⚠ Integrate Snyk into the pipeline
+1. ⚠ Include mutation testing
+1. ⚠ Review the results of mutation testing